 Pontocho is a long and narrow street along the Kamo river.
 It is small but there are plenty of restaurants on both sides.
 All in Pontocho is so Japanese thanks to the old-style houses and the lanterns.
 It is beautiful during the day and stunning after sunset, so make sure you visit during day and nighttime to appreciate the difference.

 Shinkyogoku Shopping Street is a place where you can spend hours if you like shopping, eating and looking for souvenirs.
 It is also a nice place to spend some time, specially if you visit Kyoto during a rainy day because it is covered.

 You better come with an empty stomach because there is so many delicious food in here that you will be tempted to taste everything (and you should).
 As it can get a little too busy around noon, it is better to get there in early morning or early evening.

-The Nishiki Market is an 400-year-old market in Kyoto and the best place to be if you want to try all sort of Japanese food.
+The Nishiki Market is an 400-year-old market in Kyoto and the best place to go if you want to try all sorts of Japanese food.
 On top of that, the food is extremely fresh and not too expensive, so you can try different things.

 Like many other tourist spots, it can get packed so keep that in mind specially if you’re visiting around lunchtime and hold on to your friends and family.
 Even if you go there during a busy day, it is a wonderful experience.

 Kyoto International Manga Museum